BITSS/NewDelhi2017/5-VersionControl/README.md

 ------------------------------
 by Garret Christensen

-Thanks to [Dillon Niederhut](https://github.com/deniederhut/BITSS2016) for some original materials.
+Thanks to [Dillon Niederhut](https://github.com/deniederhut/BITSS2016) and [Justin Kitzes](https://bids.github.io/2017-01-12-ucb/lessons/git/) for some original materials.

 Essentially, we are trying to avoid a situation like this one :